Health care workers standing in a circle with their arms around each other

 5. The report finds that a more comprehensive focus on DE&I — integrated throughout the EVMS strategic plan and leadership initiatives — is needed to enhance current efforts and further demonstrate leadership’s commitment to a more diverse and inclusive culture.
 The report recommends that priority of attention by leadership on these issues will lead to an increased understanding and awareness about the importance of DE&I at EVMS.

-EVMS continues to make great strides in support of diversity and inclusion efforts.
-As an institution of higher learning responsible for the training of the next generation of healthcare professionals, for the development of new scientific knowledge aimed in providing solutions to community needs, and for the delivery of excellent clinical care, EVMS chooses to be engaged with and respond thoughtfully and intentionally to the social and demographic changes transforming our society and community.
+We continue to make great strides in support of diversity and inclusion efforts.
+As an institution of higher learning responsible for the training of the next generation of healthcare professionals, for the development of new scientific knowledge aimed in providing solutions to community needs, and for the delivery of excellent clinical care, we choose to be engaged with and respond thoughtfully and intentionally to the social and demographic changes transforming our society and community.
 To accomplish this, the institution intentionally integrates its efforts through programming and quality improvement initiatives that promote “inclusive excellence.”

-For EVMS to fully realize its potential and embody excellence in all its forms, it must tap into the vast and rich resource of diversity found within the institution and the Hampton Roads community.
+To fully realize its potential and embody excellence in all its forms, the institution must tap into the vast and rich resource of diversity found within itself and the Hampton Roads community.

-In 2019, EVMS chose to engage in a Strategic Planning initiative “Advancing Health Equity and Inclusion for Community and Academic Impact” that speaks to the promise of EVMS’ mission now and for the future, and its continued commitment to excellence in education, research, clinical care and community/public service.
+In 2019, we chose to engage in a Strategic Planning initiative “Advancing Health Equity and Inclusion for Community and Academic Impact” that speaks to the promise of our mission now and for the future, and our continued commitment to excellence in education, research, clinical care and community/public service.
 It is an outgrowth of the President’s vision and actions, along with the institution’s mission and long-time commitment to create a diverse, equitable and inclusive academic environment and community.
 The four-year plan, with a budget of $7.3 million, engaged several hundred individuals across the institution as well as community partners.
-As a result, it is one of the most comprehensive plans of its kind for an institution the size of EVMS, covering all segments of the campus — students, faculty and administrators — and strengthening our ties with local and regional communities.
+As a result, it is one of the most comprehensive plans of its kind for an institution of our size, covering all segments of the campus — students, faculty and administrators — and strengthening our ties with local and regional communities.

 Admissions